Resources

 Lament for a Son by Nicholas Wolterstorff

-BOOK: The author of this book, lost his 25-year-old son Eric in a mountain climbing accident, has started the long, unwanted journey to come to terms with his grief.
+BIOGRAPHY/AUTOBIOGRAPHY: The author of this book, lost his 25-year-old son Eric in a mountain climbing accident, has started the long, unwanted journey to come to terms with his grief.

-CS Lewis, A Grief Observed
+A Grief Observed by CS Lewis

-BOOK: Grief Observed comprises the reflections of the great scholar and Christian on the death of his wife after only a few short years of marriage.
-Book.
+BIOGRAPHY/AUTOBIOGRAPHY: Grief Observed comprises the reflections of the great scholar and Christian on the death of his wife after only a few short years of marriage.

-Gerry Sittser, A Grace Revealed
+A Grace Revealed by Jerry Sittser

-BOOK: A biography that has become a classic on the topic of grief and loss.
+BIOGRAPHY/AUTOBIOGRAPHY: A biography that has become a classic on the topic of grief and loss.

-A Grace Disguised by Gerry Sittser
+A Grace Disguised by Jerry Sittser

-BOOK: An expanded edition of this classic book on grief and loss-with a new preface and epilogue.
+BIOGRAPHY/AUTOBIOGRAPHY: An expanded edition of this classic book on grief and loss-with a new preface and epilogue.

 The Year of Magical Thinking by Joan Didion

-BOOK: A portrait of a marriage and a life – in good times and bad – that will speak to anyone who has ever loved a husband or wife or child.
+BIOGRAPHY/AUTOBIOGRAPHY: A portrait of a marriage and a life – in good times and bad – that will speak to anyone who has ever loved a husband or wife or child.
 A stunning book of electric honesty and passion.

 Alison Wertheimer, A Special Scar: The Experiences of People Bereaved by Suicide

-BOOK: A 'Special Scar' looks in detail at the stigma surrounding suicide and offers practical help for survivors, relatives and friends of people who have taken their own life.
+FACTUAL: A 'Special Scar' looks in detail at the stigma surrounding suicide and offers practical help for survivors, relatives and friends of people who have taken their own life.

 The Long Sleep: Young People and Suicide by Kate Hill

-BOOK: This book is an exploration of the origins, symptoms and meanings of young peoples' suicidal crises.
+FACTUAL: This book is an exploration of the origins, symptoms and meanings of young peoples' suicidal crises.

 Night Falls Fast: Understanding Suicide by Kay Redfield Jamison

-Phyllis R. Silverman & Madelyn Kelly, A Parent’s Guide to Raising Grieving Children: Rebuilding Your Family after the Death of a Loved One
+A Parent’s Guide to Raising Grieving Children: Rebuilding Your Family after the Death of a Loved One Phyllis R. Silverman & Madelyn Kelly

-BOOK: A book for parents about raising grieving children.
+FACTUAL: A guidebook for parents about raising grieving children.

 I’m Grieving as Fast as I Can (On Being Widowed) by Linda Feinberg

-BOOK: A book about how Young Widows and Widowers Can Cope and Heal
+REFLECTION: A book about how Young Widows and Widowers Can cope and heal following bereavement.

 Death and How to Survive it by Kate Boydell

-BOOK: This book is a unique and practical guide to coming to terms with the loss of your partner
+REFLECTION: This book is a unique and practical guide to coming to terms with the loss of your partner.

-BOOK: Jane Brooks shows us in her book how to find new sources of strength, in both ourselves and others, after our parents are gone.
+FACTUAL: Jane Brooks shows us in her book how to find new sources of strength, in both ourselves and others, after our parents are gone.

 Death and the Family: The Importance of Mourning by Lily Pincus

-BOOK: This book deals in detail with what happens when death interrupts close relationships.
+BIOGRAPHY/AUTOBIOGRAPHY: This book deals in detail with what happens when death interrupts close relationships.

 Motherless Daughters: The Legacy of Loss by Hope Edelman

-BOOK: Motherless Daughters explores the impact on women of losing their mother.
+BIOGRAPHY/AUTOBIOGRAPHY: Motherless Daughters explores the impact on women of losing their mother.

-BOOK: This book provides guidance and aid to the bereaved on their journey through grief and loss.
+FACTUAL: This book provides guidance and aid to the bereaved on their journey through grief and loss.

 The Courage to Grieve by Judith Tatelbaum

-The Cinnamon Trust and Dogs Trust can help.
+WEBSITE: The Cinnamon Trust and Dogs Trust can help.